 Once you arrive, your team will do tests to make sure you're healthy enough to have the surgery and that the lung is a good match.
 If you're healthy enough and the lung is a good match, the team will prepare you for surgery.

-What to expect during a lung transplant
+During a lung transplant

 Once you're asleep, your doctors will make a small incision in your chest, and insert a central venous catheter into a vein.
 This tube allows easy access to your bloodstream.
 Doctors use it to deliver fluids and medicines to your body.